djstarlet/mcp-local-vision/README.md

 > `config.json` is always read from the server's own directory.

 `vision_model` is just a label passed to the OpenAI-compatible API.
-If you run a single model directly with `llama-server`, any value works — set it to `"model"`, `"OBSERVER"`, or whatever you like.
+If you run a single model directly with `llama-server`, any value works.
+Set it to `"model"`, `"OBSERVER"`, or whatever you like.

 ## Subagent access